The Quintessential Quintuplets Movie: Critical response

 The review aggregator website Rotten Tomatoes reported a 92% approval rating, with an average score of 7.6/10, based on 12 reviews.
 The Japanese review and survey firm Filmarks placed The Quintessential Quintuplets Movie first in their first-day satisfaction ranking, with an average rating of 4.15/5, based on 520 reviews.

 Phil Hoad at The Guardian gave The Quintessential Quintuplets Movie 4 out of 5 stars, stating that the film was "a fairly charming, if stridently sentimental and moralistic romantic fantasy that, with its clever structure, even manages to pick at the mysteries of identity."
 Hoad lauded how director Masato Jinbo depicted each of the quintuplets' individuality over the story's three-day school festival.
 Simon Abrams of TheWrap felt the film had "all of the melodramatic revelations and puppy-love intrigue of the preceding anime series", stating that "[i]f you like unabashedly corny teen romances, there's a fair chance that the sheer too-much-ness of The Quintessential Quintuplets Movie will appeal to you."
 Courtney Lanning of Northwest Arkansas Democrat Gazette felt the film was "cute, heartfelt and funny at times" and praised the "bouncy and colorful" art handled by Bibury Animation Studios.
 Daryl Harding of Crunchyroll praised the film for its animation, sound music, and production.
 Kim Morrissy of Anime News Network graded the film "B", feeling that the film did "an impressive job with the leadup, dangling the five options in a way that makes them all seem plausible without cheapening the eventual resolution."
 Richard Whittaker of The Austin Chronicle gave the film 3 out of 5 stars, feeling that it did "what it needs to do in not just making a choice, or making a choice that will please the biggest section of the audience and infuriate too many shippers, but in making a choice that makes sense."

 Critics criticized the film's runtime and ending: Abrams felt that it "crams too much of everything into an oversized 136-minute special that mainly serves to wrap up the anime series' loose narrative threads"; Lanning believed that it "would have benefited from a little bit of trimming" and noted how the story at its conclusion "starts to drag"; Harding felt the ending was "rushed"; and Morrissy found the ending focusing on the quintuplets "ends up taking too much time."

 Accolades

-In December 2022, The Quintessential Quintuplets Movie placed eleventh among the top 20 Japanese animated films voted by fans to win the Anime of the Year at Tokyo Anime Award Festival 2023.
+In December 2022, The Quintessential Quintuplets Movie placed eleventh among the top 20 Japanese animated films voted by fans to win the Anime of the Year at the Tokyo Anime Award Festival 2023.
 That month, U-Next placed the film seventh on their list of the "Best 10 Most Popular Works in 2022" for the anime rental category, and Animate Times ranked it fourth on their poll for the top 20 animated films of 2022.